xxMichalPK/DiskOS/README.md

 # DiskOS
 DiskOS is a simple 32bit [maybe 64bit] operating system created for a school project.
 Its first purpose was to communicate with ATA hard drives in order to send commands to them but in the future I plan on adding more functionalities to it, like paging, file system support and maybe even a GUI.
+DiskOS is mostly based on Queso Fuego's AmateurOS - https://github.com/queso-fuego/amateuros
 ## Functionalities
 |State|Functionality
 :------------ | :-------------